wp-plugins/mailchimp-for-wp/readme.txt

 1. The MC4WP options page.

 == Changelog ==
+= 0.4 =
+* Changed: dashboard now has different tabs for the different settings.
+* Fixed: debugging statements
+* Added: settings link on plugin page

 = 0.3 =
 * Fixed the missing argument bug when submitting a comment for some users.
 * Added support for regular, BuddyPress and MultiSite registration forms.